dynamsoft-docs/capture-vision-docs-js/programming/javascript/user-guide/core-readme.md

 # Dynamsoft Core Module

-The Dynamsoft Core module builds the foundation upon which Dynamsoft SDKs implement their functionality.
-It consists of basic classes, interfaces and enumerations shared by all Dynamsoft SDKs compliant with the [DCV (Dynamsoft Capture Vision) architecture](https://www.dynamsoft.com/capture-vision/docs/core/architecture/index.html).
+The Dynamsoft Core module lays the foundation for Dynamsoft SDKs based on the [DCV (Dynamsoft Capture Vision) architecture](https://www.dynamsoft.com/capture-vision/docs/core/architecture/index.html).
+It encapsulates the basic classes, interfaces, and enumerations shared by these SDKs.